Our solicitors are experienced in dealing with divorce, separation & dissolution in a wide range of circumstances.

 Secure PaymentOur solicitors are experienced in dealing with divorce, separation & dissolution in a wide range of circumstances.

-Contact UsThe end of a relationship does not need to be fraught with difficulties, but the Family Team at BBS Law understand that it can be.
+Contact UsThe end of a relationship does not need to be fraught with difficulties, but the Family Team at BBS Law understands that it can be, which is why we’re here to help.

-Our family law solicitors are here to work with you to help you and your family through a separation or divorce.
-We can advise you about all the different aspects you may need to consider as well as what process may be best for your family to be able to sort things out.
+Our family law solicitors are here to work with you to help you and your family through a dissolution, divorce or separation.

 The end of a relationship or marriage can be a stressful and emotional time for all parties concerned, with the likelihood that you will have to make difficult decisions about your home, children and dividing your assets.